 After decades in the medical field in a variety of roles, I took a position with a large hospice in Colorado.
 It was there that my passion for end of life took hold.
 I saw what an impact a hospice team has on the dying person and their family.
 I liked what I saw, but I wanted more.
 I wanted to walk with the dying person and their family, ministering to them as they needed, and be a trusted resource as they took this final journey.

 Currently, I volunteer with a not-for-profit hospice as a companion and vigil volunteer.
-I trained with International End of Life Doula Association (INELDA) and am in the process of completing my certification with them.
-I am a founding member of the Minnesota Death Collaborative (MNDA), providing presence, education, and advocacy to individuals, caregivers, and providers as they face end of life.
+I trained with International End of Life Doula Association (INELDA), and earned my Proficiency Badge with the National End-of-Life Doula Alliance.
+I am a founding member of the Minnesota Death Collaborative (MNDC), providing presence, education, and advocacy to individuals, caregivers, and providers as they face end of life.

 My role as an end of life doula is to companion and support the dying person, their family, and friends from as early as the time of diagnosis through the dying process and into bereavement.
 This looks different for everyone; this is your design and I will walk alongside you.
 You know how to do this work; I am here to give you the space to write the script for your last months, weeks, and days.